upgundecha/playwright-chatgpt/README.md

 - [Chapter 9 - Common Testing Scenarios](CHAPTER9.MD)
 - [Chapter 10 - Design Patterns](CHAPTER10.MD)

-The information provided here is as generated from ChatGPT.
+The information provided here is as is generated from ChatGPT.
 There are minor edits done to add more context.